Bahawalpur Regiment: The Second World War

 On the outbreak of the Second World War, the Nawab of Bahawalpur placed his forces at the disposal of the British Government.
 In March 1941, the 1st Bahawalpur Infantry (Sadiq Battalion) was dispatched to Malaya in anticipation of impending hostilities with Japan.
 The battalion was deployed for the protection of airfields in Kedah in North Malaya.
 Following the Japanese invasion in December and their rapid advance, the battalion was forced to retreat towards Singapore with the rest of the British forces.
 On 15 February 1942, it was taken Prisoner of War at Singapore after the British surrender.
 Captain Mahmood Khan Durrani was awarded the George Cross for displaying outstanding courage, loyalty and fortitude during the harsh and brutal Japanese captivity.
 On repatriation after the war, the battalion was reformed in 1946.
 Bahawalpur raised two more battalions in 1940 and 1944.
 The 4th Battalion was redesignated as 3rd Bahawalpur Light Infantry in 1946 on conversion of the 3rd Battalion into Training Centre.
 The 2nd, 3rd and 4th Battalions remained in India.

 The Bahawalpur Regiment

 On independence, Bahawalpur State acceded to Pakistan and in 1952, Bahawalpur Infantry was integrated into Pakistan Army as the Bahawalpur Regiment.
-The first and third Battalions were entirely composed of Pashtuns from Lakki Marwat and Dera Ismail Khan while the second and fourth Battalions were composed of Punjabi Muslims (Awans and Gujjars) from Potohar and Mirpur, along with local Seraiki speaking Baloch, Jat Muslim and Khokhar recruits.
+The first and third Battalions were entirely composed of Pashtuns from Lakki Marwat and Dera Ismail Khan while the second and fourth Battalions were composed of Punjabi Muslims (Awans and Gujars) from Potohar and Mirpur, along with local Seraiki speaking Baloch, Jat Muslim and Khokhar recruits.
 The Regimental Centre was based at Dera Nawab Sahib.
 The uniform of the new regiment was of rifle green colour with scarlet facings.
 Officers' winter mess kit was of French grey cloth with black cuffs and facings, and blue overalls.
 The cummerbund sash was rifle green.
 Cap badge of gilding metal consisted of a pelican surmounted by a star and crescent, the whole surrounded by a date palm wreath, with a scroll below, inscribed 'Bahawalpur Regiment'.
 Backing for the cap badge was of circular maroon cloth.
 The lanyard was of maroon cord.

 In July 1948, 5th Bahawalpur Light Infantry was raised from Muslim officers and men of 2nd Patiala Infantry and other non-Muslim states of Punjab, who had opted for Pakistan.
 It was redesignated as 4 Bahawalpur in 1952.
-In 1956, a major re-organization took place in Pakistan Army and the existing infantry regiments were amalgamated to form larger regimental groups.
+In 1956, a major reorganization took place in Pakistan Army and the existing infantry regiments were amalgamated to form larger regimental groups.
 As a result, the Bahawalpur Regiment was merged with the Baluch Regiment.
 The new line up of Bahawalpur Infantry with its supporting artillery regiment was: